- Chipotle vs. McDonald’s nutrition

 Oh and coffee?
 That’s only 25 µg/kg.
 However that comparison vs. chips and fries is deceptive, since the grind of the bean is diluted with lots of water.
 Here are the lowest acrylamide coffees.

-7. Their tofu is treacherous.
+7. Their tofu is is loaded with AGEs

 First, let’s start with the positive.
 Being that more than one of us at Superfoodly is a vegan, we appreciate that Chipotle has a plant-based entree which is more than just iceberg lettuce.
 Their meat replacement/protein is a fried tofu which admittedly, is quite satisfying and tastes delicious.